kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 Gal.
 5:20; 2 Cor.
 12:20;
 According to Stumpff (TDNT 2:877–8), the current term denotes "is usually translated 'zeal,' … a. _zelos_ as the capacity or state of passionate committal to a person or cause is essentially _vox_media_ … Thus the word is found in Plato in a list with partly good and partly bad emotions .,.
 It is also found in the plur. in a biographical and anthropological sense as a comprehensive word to denote the forces which motivate a personality, … also the sense of 'taste' or 'interest,' … 'the warlike spirit (of a tribe),' … Occasionally it can mean 'style' in the literary sense, … b. _zelos_ as orientated to a worthy goal … can have the sense of  the 'zeal of imitation,' … and this may take on the heightened sense of 'passionate rivalry,' … or with only a slight shift of meaning, 'zealous recognition,' 'praise' or 'fame,' … or even 'enthusiasm,' … The word here serves  to denote a noble ethical impulse towards the development of character, and to this degree it is to be distinguished from envy or jealousy. … c.
 Zeal can also take a less reputable form … 'passion which poisons human society' … (miserable, pitiable) … (shrieking discordantly, spreading evil rumors)."
 CD describes _zealot_ as "a person who has very strong opinions about something, and tries to make other people have them too," and _fanaticism_ as "extreme beliefs that may lead to unreasonable or violent behavior."

-**Indulgence**,
+**Overindulgence**,
 ἡδονή (_hēdonē_):
 Tit.
 3:3;
 Stählin (TDNT 2:909 cf) denotes "… The word _hedone_ derives from the same root as _hedus_, 'sweet,' 'pleasant,' 'delightful' … and it shares with this adj. the original sense of what is pleasant to the senses, namely, to the sense of taste. … of superficial 'pleasure in rhetoric' (feasting the ears).
 The narrower basic meaning, which relates to what tastes good, was accompanied for many centuries by a subsidiary semasiological strand according to which _hedone_ denotes that which causes pleasure to the senses.
 The specific sense of 'pleasant taste' is first found in … Already in its earliest use, however, the term _hedone_ bears the broader sense of a general 'feeling of pleasure' or 'enjoyment.'
 The development from the sensual to the physical and then to the ethical, which we can trace in _hedone_, is often to be noted in the evolution of words and their meanings.
 Already at an early period the rise of a feeling of pleasure is both restricted to sensual perceptions but is linked with enjoyable experiences of all kinds, and esp. with desired communications."
 Liddell connotes to earlier mentioned "_enjoyment_, _pleasure_, … prop. of sensual pleasures, … of _malicious pleasure_, … to give way _to pleasure_, … shall I speak truly or _so as to humor you?_ … one feels _pleasure_ at the thought that … to be _satisfied with_ … to speak so as to please another, … it is a _pleasure_ or _delight_ to another, … to take _pleasure_ in them, … with pleasure, … concrete, _a pleasure_, … sweetmeats, … _desires after pleasure_, _pleasant lusts_."
 According to the Bible, illicit gratification is harmful to your walk with God (Luk.
 8:14).
-CD describes _hedonism_ as "living and behaving in ways that mean you get as much pleasure out of life as possible, according to the belief that the most important thing in life is to enjoy yourself," also _indulgence_ as "an occasion when you allow someone or yourself to have something enjoyable, especially more than is good for you."
+CD describes _hedonism_ as "living and behaving in ways that mean you get as much pleasure out of life as possible, according to the belief that the most important thing in life is to enjoy yourself," also _overindulgence_ as "behavior in which you allow someone to have more of something enjoyable than is good for them.."

 **Sensuality**,
 CD describes _sensuality_ as "the expression or suggestion of physical, especially sexual, pleasure or satisfaction," see _indulgence_, the narrower meaning of _hēdonē_.